 Literacy is… the road to human progress and the means through which every man, woman and child can realise his or her full potential

-At Cheltenham Bournside School we believe that one of the most important skills we can develop in our students is literacy.
-It is vital that our students have the ability to read, write, speak and listen in a way that lets them communicate effectively and make sense of the world.
-At every stage it unlocks new horizons – it enables them to succeed at school, makes them better people, capable of richer lives, and able to enter fully into society.
-In today’s world, being literate requires even more.
-Our students need to be readers and writers to gain proficiency with technology, develop relationships with others, confront and solve problems collaboratively.
-They need to be able to manage and analyse the copious amounts of information they can access through the internet and respond to everything responsibly as good citizens.
+One of the most important skills we can develop in our students is literacy.
+It is vital that students have the ability to read, write, speak and listen in a way that lets them communicate effectively and make sense of the world.
+At every stage it unlocks new horizons.
+Students need to be readers and writers to gain proficiency with technology, develop relationships with others, confront and solve problems collaboratively.
+They need to be able to manage and analyse the information they access via the internet and respond accordingly and responsibly.

 In a world where knowledge truly is power and literacy is the skill that unlocks the gates of opportunity and success, we all have a responsibility as parents and librarians, educators and citizens, to instill in our children a love of reading so that we can give them the chance to fulfil their dreams